rebelsky/sams-assorted-musings-reflections/cnix-macros-generics.md

 want to store strings, they can store pointers to strings, or even just the strings themselves.
 When they want to store `People` structs, they can store pointers to those structs.
 And so on and so forth.
-That's not particularly elegant, and it seems to work less well if y0u want to store primitive types.
+That's not particularly elegant, and it seems to work less well if you want to store primitive types.
 Storing pointers also seems to be a step on a dangerous path toward memory errors [10].